Title 53.1. Prisons and Other Methods of Correction

 Chapter 15.
 Corrections Private Management Act

 Chapter 15.
-Corrections Private Management Act.
+Corrections Private Services Act.

-"Correctional services" means the following functions, services and activities when provided within a prison or otherwise:
+"Correctional services" means the following functions, services, and activities when provided within a prison or otherwise:

-4. Education, training and employment programs;
+3. Education, training, and employment programs;

-5. Recreational, religious and other activities; and
+4. Recreational, religious, and other activities; and

-6. Counseling, special treatment programs, or other programs for special needs.
+5. Counseling, special treatment programs, or other programs for special needs.

-"Prison" or "facility" or "prison facility" means any institution operated by or under authority of the Department and shall include, whether obtained by purchase, lease, construction, reconstruction, restoration, improvement, alteration, repair or other means, any physical betterment or improvement related to the housing of inmates or any preliminary plans, studies or surveys relative thereto; land or rights to land; and any furnishings, machines, vehicles, apparatus, or equipment for use in connection with any prison facility.
+"Prison" or "facility" or "prison facility" means any institution operated by or under authority of the Department and shall include, whether obtained by purchase, lease, construction, reconstruction, restoration, improvement, alteration, repair, or other means, any physical betterment or improvement related to the housing of inmates or any preliminary plans, studies, or surveys relative thereto; land or rights to land; and any furnishings, machines, vehicles, apparatus, or equipment for use in connection with any prison facility.

 "Prison contractor" or "contractor" means any entity, including a local government, entering into or offering or proposing to enter into a contractual agreement to provide any correctional services to inmates under the custody of the Commonwealth or federal inmates under the custody of the prison contractor, while in the Commonwealth of Virginia.

 1991, c.
 705; 1992, c.
 654; 1995, c.
 694; 1996, c.
 632; 2007, c.
-394.
+394; 2025, c.
+337.

 1. Contracts entered into under the terms of this chapter shall be with an entity submitting an acceptable response pursuant to a request for proposals.
-An acceptable response shall be one which meets all the requirements in the request for proposals.
+An acceptable response shall be one that meets all the requirements in the request for proposals.
 However, no contract for correctional services may be entered into unless the private contractor demonstrates that it has:

 c.
 Evidence of past performance of similar contracts which shall include the experience of persons in management with such entity and may include the experience of the parent of such entity; and